Buyer’s closing costs on a house in Florida can vary depending on what you purchase and how you pay for it.

 How much is a wind mitigation inspection?
 A typical wind mitigation inspection will cost between $90-$150.
 It could save you hundreds if not a thousand dollars per year.
 If you own your home for more than 3 years, that’s a huge saving.

 If your home does not have storm shutters, impact glass or a newer roof, it may not be necessary to conduct this inspection.
-This inspection just verifies to the insurance company those items that are in place and were installed properly and meet local building code.
+This inspection just verifies to the insurance company those items that are in place and were installed properly and meet local building codes.

 - Pest Inspection: We live in a tropical climate and insects are just a part of living here.
 However, there are some pests that can do major damage to a home.
 Getting a wood destroying inspection is a must and is inexpensive.